gbdev/pandocs/content/Video_Display.md

 ignored either (destination is always in VRAM).

-Writing to this register starts the transfer, the lower 7 bits of which specify the Transfer Length (divided by 10h, minus 1), ie. lengths of 10h-800h bytes can be defined by the values 00h-7Fh.
+Writing to this register starts the transfer, the lower 7 bits of which specify the Transfer Length (divided by 10h, minus 1), that is, lengths of 10h-800h bytes can be defined by the values 00h-7Fh.
 The upper bit indicates the Transfer Mode: